Moon Hee-kyung

+Early life and education

+Moon was born on December 22, 1965 in Harye-ri, Namwon-eup, Seogwipo, Jeju Island, South Korea.
+She graduated from Sookmyung Women's University.

+Career

 In 2016, Moon became the only person to compete in both seasons of Tribe of Hip Hop.

+Other activities

 Philanthropy

 In February 2023, Moon donated 1 million won to Hometown Love Donation.